13 Good Neighbor Lessons We Learned from Mr. Rogers

 Yes, people with different beliefs can co-exist

 Mr. Rogers often used his character King Friday as an example of someone whose strong beliefs, fears, and sometimes unsettling actions could still be met with peaceable communication.
 In one instance, the other members of the Neighborhood of Make-Believe sent the frustrated king balloon messages bearing their own concerns and wishes.
 When one side attempted to understand where the other was coming from, calm resolutions could be achieved.
-Check out these ways to build trust with your own neighbors.

 Remind friends of their authentic value